seleniumbase/SeleniumBase/examples/visual_testing/ReadMe.md

 * tags_level2.txt  ->  HTML tags + attributes from the window
 * tags_level3.txt  ->  HTML tags + attributes/values from the window

-After the first run of ``self.check_window()``, it will compare the HTML tags of the latest window to the one from the initial baseline run.
+After the first time ``self.check_window()`` is called, later calls will compare the HTML tags and properties of the latest window to the ones from the first call (<i>or to the ones from the call when the baseline was last reset</i>).

 Here's an example call:
 ```